 Take Bruno Schulz, the writer who just before WWII depicted the small-town world of the Jewish shtetl in a manner reminiscent of magical realism.
 Or consider Stanisław Lem the sci-fi master and a prophet of a future in which we live.
 Or think of Stefan Grabiński...
 Described as a Polish E.A.
 Poe meets H.P.
 Lovecraft, Grabiński is an early 20th-century author of horror stories that sought the uncanny in the manifestations of technology, like trains and electricity.

 Last but not least, think of the Polish fantasy literature which spawned Geralt of Rivia, namely The Witcher from the pen of Andrzej Sapkowski.
 Thanks to its successful video game adaptation, he is arguably the best known Polish literary character.
 Also not much to do with Poland, strigoi excluded.

 14. Poland is a literary super-power...

-Since 1901 when the Nobel Prize was established until early 2018, the Polish language has scooped up 4 Nobel Prizes, with prizes for Henryk Sienkiewicz (1905), Władysław St. Reymont (1924), Czesław Miłosz (1980) and Wisława Szymborska (1996).
-As of early 2018, Poland ranks 8th in the overall listing of Nobel Prize winners by country – just behind France, USA, UK, Germany, Sweden, Italy and Spain, but ahead of Ireland, Norway and Japan.
+Since 1901 when the Nobel Prize was established, the Polish language has scooped up 4 Nobel Prizes, with prizes for Henryk Sienkiewicz (1905), Władysław St. Reymont (1924), Czesław Miłosz (1980), Wisława Szymborska (1996) and Olga Tokarczuk (2018).
+As of late 2019, Poland ranks 8th in the overall listing of Nobel Prize winners by country – just behind France, USA, UK, Germany, Sweden, Italy and Spain, but ahead of Ireland, Norway and Japan.